awslabs/aws-java-nio-spi-for-s3/README.md

 ### Configuration

-The handling of large files could take potentially very long, therefore there are currently no timeouts configured per default.
+Because we cannot predict the time it would take to write files, there are currently no timeouts configured per default.
 However, you may configure timeouts via the `S3SeekableByteChannel`.

 #### Timeouts